You don't need to manually update your Waffle board - let WaffleBot do it for you!

 Current WaffleBot's automatic tracking features include:

-- Automatically moving issues into your In Progress column
+- Automatically moving issues into your Work Started (default: In Progress) column

 - Automatically moving issues with pull requests to your Code Review column